 The Thai People - Culture and Etiquette

 A popular description for Thailand which the nation likes to encourage, is 'The Land of Smiles'.
 Although of course Thais can be as miserable as the rest of us, there is some small degree of truth to the nickname.
-Thai people tend to have a relatively peaceful contented way of viewing the world, and they tend not to be aggressive by nature.
+Thai people do tend to have a relatively peaceful contented way of viewing the world, and they are usually not aggressive by nature.
 Customs and etiquette are observed but not usually fanatically so, as befits a pacific religion like Buddhism.

-For the traveller there are aspects of Thai culture and etiquette which should be observed out of respect for the people.
+For the traveller there are however, some aspects of Thai culture and etiquette which should be observed out of respect for the people.
 Any guide book will list the do's and don'ts of how to conduct oneself as a tourist on holiday in Thailand.
-The following list is a simple basic guide:
+The following list is a basic guide to key requirements: